peterszerzo/psz-cms/db/projects/show/scaling-tricks-for-geo.md

 		{ name: 'pin three', size: 6, latitude: 37.3, longitude: 72 }
 	];

-Make them into Backbone models, squeeze the latitudes/longitudes into arrays to populate each GeoJSON feature's ``geometry`` field, add the ``_model`` reference to the feature, build all features up to a GeoJSON, ship it off and done.
-The ``stg.RichGeoJSON`` constructor I prototyped even provides a method to do this automatically with some room for customization:
+I would personally make the inner objects into Backbone models, squeeze the latitudes/longitudes into arrays to populate each GeoJSON feature's ``geometry`` field, add a model reference to the feature under the ``_model`` key, build all features up into a GeoJSON, and ship it off to ``d3`` for rendering (scroll down for more on that).
+The ``stg.RichGeoJSON`` constructor even provides a method to do this automatically with some room for customization:

 	// stg.Pins extends from Backbone.Collection
 	collection = new stg.Pins(collectionData);

-	rgj = new stg.RichGeoJSON();
+	richGeoJson = new stg.RichGeoJSON();
-	// the second argument provides possible keys where geodata may be found rgj.buildFromLatLongCollection(collection, {
+	// the second argument provides possible keys where geodata may be found richGeoJson.buildFromLatLongCollection(collection, {
 		latKeys: [ 'lat', 'latitude', 'Lat' ],
 		longKeys: [ 'long', 'longitude', 'Long' ]
 	});
 	// proceed to rendering

-To supplement this simple GeoJSON builder, I added support for messy, inconsistent data that may contain latitude and longitude values under different keys - an idea I have been using here and there - possibly in too many places - to work with data that has inconsistent format, or to avoid reconfiguring parsing methods to accommodate different datasets.
-Leaving it at that for the moment, though, onwards to the next data set, which looks like this:
+As a bonus feature, I added support for messy, inconsistent data that may contain latitude and longitude values under different keys.
+This allowed me to work with data that has inconsistent format without the need to reconfigure parsing methods each time.

+Leaving it at that for now, our next dataset looks like this:

 	// 2013 population data taken from Wikipedia for demonstration purposes. statesData = [